 Bt Cotton.
 Economic infestations are unlikely prior to bloom, but treat when eight or more surviving larvae (> 1/4 inch or longer) are present per 100 plants (or when populations threaten to reduce square retention below 80 percent).
 After first bloom, treat when four or more surviving larvae are found per 100 plants (or when 6% or more of squares and bolls are damaged and larvae are still present).

 |Insecticide (Trade Names)|

 |Lb Active Ingredient|

-* Insecticides listed for tobacco budworm should also control bollworm.
-Pyrethroids are only recommended when the population is exclusively bollworm, such as would be expected on Bt cotton varieties, but the efficacy of pyrethroid insecticides for the control of bollworm has declined.
-Thus, tank mixes or alternative chemistries may be needed for adequate control of bollworm in some circumstances.
+* Pyrethroids have often been used when the population is exclusively bollworm, such as would be expected on Bt cotton varieties, but the efficacy of pyrethroid insecticides for the control of bollworm has declined.
+Thus, alternative chemistries or tank mixes with alternative chemistries may be needed for adequate control.